-Interactive Brokers follows the steps listed in the Calculations section below to calculate the daily interest payable or receivable on cash balances.
+Interactive Brokers (IBKR) follows the steps listed in the Calculations section below to calculate the daily interest payable or receivable on cash balances.
 Interactive Brokers will combine, where possible, the balances held across multiple account segments of the Universal Account; however balances across multiple Interactive Brokers accounts will not be consolidated.
 In the event you hold an account with Interactive Brokers Canada or Interactive Brokers Securities Japan, the calculation will be EndingSettledCash – ShortStockCollateralValue only, as there is only one account segment.

-At the end of every day, IB will obtain the following balances in each currency:
+At the end of every day, IBKR will obtain the following balances in each currency:

 The cash balances are reported on the Daily Statement under Ending Settled Cash.
 The commodity risk margin requirement is the Maintenance Margin Requirement as reported on the daily Margin Report minus the total commodity option value.
 The AdjustmentForSecuritiesDeficit is calculated as follows: